Darkwood Dub: Mainstream years (1999–2017)

 In 2008 the band released the album Jedinstvo (Unity).
 The guitarist Vladimir Jerić had left the band prior to the album release, and after the album release the vacant spot was filled with a keyboard player, Vasil Hadžimanov, who had already gained prominence as a jazz musician.
 At the end of the year the track "Ženeva" ("Geneva") was voted the sixth most popular single in 2008 at B92 and the fifth at the same list on Studio B. In 2009 Darkwood Dub was nominated for the best MTV Adria regional act at the MTV European Awards.
 During the same year, on the webzine Popboks annual lists, the single from Jedinstvo "Šećer" ("Sugar") was voted the tenth most popular single in 2009 and the music video for the track "Robot" appeared at the sixth place at the Music Video of the Year Award.
 The track "130" appeared on the first place of the Jelen Top 10 list for two weeks in March 2010.

 In April 2011, the band released the song "Nešto sasvim izvesno" ("Something Quite for Certain"), featuring the famous Serbian jazz singer Bisera Veletanlić, for free digital download through the Exit Music online record label.
 The single was announcing their eight studio album.
 In June of the same year the band released yet another single promoting the upcoming studio release, "Kraj oktobra" ("The End of October").
 In July the band released their eight studio album, Vidimo se (See You) for free digital download thorough Exit Music, as well as on compact disc through Odličan Hrčak.
 The compact disc edition featured two songs not included on the download edition, the album title track and the song "Tama" ("Darkness").
 In autumn of 2012 Darkwood Dub and Bisera Veletanlić started a tour across Serbia, with performance at the Belgrade Jazz Festival as the first one.
 Just before the beginning of the tour, the band and Veletlanić released new versions of Veletanlić's old hit "Milo moje" ("My Dear") and "Ručak za dvoje" ("Lunch for Two"), originally released as the B-side for "Milo moje" single.
 The concerts on the tour were performed mostly in theaters and similar venues.
 In 2013 Hadžimanov left the band and Darkwood Dub continued as a quartet.

 In the summer of 2014 Ristić stated that the band is working on a new studio album.
 However, Darkwood Dub ended their activity in 2017 due to lasting disagreements within the band.

 Post breakup

-After the band ended their activity, Bojan Drobac and Milorad Ristić continued their career working under the name Bella Technika (a pun coming from the term bela tehnika transl. white techology, used in former Yugoslavia for home appliances).
+After the band ended their activity, Bojan Drobac and Milorad Ristić continued their career working under the name Bella Technika (a pun on beautiful technique and bela tehnika, lit. white tech).
 They recorded their debut album, entitled Section, with opera singer Katarina Jovanović, releasing it in 2016.
 Dejan Vučetić continued his career in the band Minilinija (Mini Stereo System), which evolved from Vučetić's and Ristić's side project Teget (Navy Blue).